Rachel Razunguzwa

 Entry Requirements

-Entries will be judged on the originality of the idea, how the idea addresses a social, environmental, or economic issue, how you demonstrate preparation and planning in your work, and the overall quality of your submission.
+Entries will be judged on the originality of the idea, how effectively it communicates a message or addresses a social, environmental or economic issue, the evidence of preparation and planning, and the overall quality of the submission.
+Within your entry, you must provide a 100-word rationale of the background for your submission.

 • Fashion Design, Marketing & Textiles